Voyage of the Brooklyn Saints: Kittleman twins

 A potential international incident was averted when, "during the ship Brooklyn layover in Honolulu, several natives came aboard and when they saw the 9-month old Kittleman twin girls, Sally and Hannah, they were delighted and immediately wanted permission to take them ashore and show them to their Queen.
 The request was granted, but after they had been gone more than two hours, the mother Eliza became alarmed.
 The ship's crew organized a posse and were ready to start the search when two young native girls came running toward the ship with the infants.
 They brought numerous gifts from the Queen for their mother."

 Bidding the Smith family a temporary farewell, the Brooklyn began the final leg of the journey.
 It took a month to reach the California shores.
-About a hundred miles out, they experienced a three day calm, then a strong trade wind carried them speedily to the coast.
+About a hundred miles out, they experienced a three-day calm, then a strong trade wind carried them speedily to the coast.
 Brooklyn remained at the Farallon Islands until morning, proceeding through the Golden Gate with some trepidation.

-Mexican Alta California taken as an American possession

-Entering the San Francisco Bay
+Arrival at San Francisco Bay

 On July 31, 1846, after a voyage of five months, twenty-seven days, the Brooklyn sailed cautiously into the San Francisco Bay.
 When the fog lifted, Captain Richardson negotiated the unfamiliar sandbars and currents at the mouth of the bay without a pilot.
 The passengers were sent below as a precaution while the ship passed under the guns of Castillo de San Joaquin, the Mexican fort guarding the mouth of the bay.

+Mexican Alta California now an American possession

 Those on board the Brooklyn did not know that on July 1, 1846, Captain John Charles Frémont and his company, including Kit Carson and twenty Delaware natives, already spiked the three ancient brass and seven iron cannon at the presidio.
 Mexican forces buried two functional cannons before leaving the area.
 The American Navy quickly determined that the placement of the remaining Mexican guns would not cover the entrance to the bay.
 They built a new battlement and mounted fourteen American cannons to defend the area, presenting a more frightening defense than the Brooklyn would have seen a few weeks earlier.